Nimbkar Agricultural Research Institute: Agriculture

 NARI has developed various safflower varieties and hybrids for both high oil content and petals.
 NARI is one of the research centers included in the All India Coordinated Research Project on Oilseeds for irrigated safflower under the aegis of the Indian Council of Agricultural Research (ICAR, New Delhi).
 The institute has developed high-yield varieties and hybrids of cotton, sunflower, safflower, and sweet sorghum (named Madhura), as well as technology for producing ethanol, jaggery and syrup from sweet sorghum.

+The Animal Husbandry Division (AHD) of Nimbkar Agricultural Research Institute (NARI) was established in 1990.
+The chief aim of the AHD is to genetically improve local goats and sheep, and to improve the management of these animals on which the livelihoods of many rural people are dependent.

 Renewable energy

 NARI's Work in this field has been done mostly in solar and biomass energy and recently in sustainable and environmental friendly transport systems, ethanol lighting/cooking and handicapped rickshaws.